ChuOkupai/vimcake/README.md

 **Ideal** for 42 school students, but not only!

 ## Plugins list:
+- colorizer
+- nerdtree
+- ultisnips
-- vim-plug
+- vim-42header
 - vim-airline
 - vim-airline-themes
+- vim-dcrpc
 - vim-monokai
-- colorizer
-- nerdtree
-- ultisnips
+- vim-plug
 - vim-snippets
-- vim-42header

 ## How to install
 Use the following command in a terminal: